Parks and Recreation

 Bee Gum Point Tours

 The County maintains three public beaches within the Town limits: Seagrape Access near the northern border, Turtle Trail seven-tenths of a mile south of there, and the Tracking Station Beach behind the CVS Drugstore.
-Another access point available to walking or cycling guests is at the end of Beachcomber Lane (parking west of A1A on Fred Tuerk Drive is available).
+Other access points available to walking or cycling guests are between Pebble Beach Villas and the SurfsEdge development (no parking), and at the end of Beachcomber Lane (parking west of A1A on Fred Tuerk Drive is available).
 Many public beaches are available in the unincorporated County and in the City of Vero Beach.

 Sea turtles are drawn to our Treasure Coast beaches, and are threatened (loggerhead) or endangered (all other) species.
 Turtle nesting season is March 1 - October 31 each year.
 Please see the Florida Fish and Wildlife Commission website for detailed information, this sign, information on our Public Safety Department website, and the Town's ordinances to protect them and their habitat.